smalldatalab/omh-admin-dashboard/README.md

     ......
 ```

-In `controllers/ohmage_data_points_controller.rb`, the functions are called and the paths are created for the one day ohmage data.
+In `controllers/ohmage_data_points_controller.rb`, the functions for rendering the One Day ohmage data are called and the paths are also created.

 ```Ruby
 class Admin::OhmageDataPointsController < ApplicationController